awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 ## Interface Endpoint Properties and Limitations<a name="vpce-interface-limitations"></a>

 To use interface endpoints, you need to be aware of their properties and current limitations:
-+ An interface endpoint can be accessed through an AWS Direct Connect connection\.
-Interface endpoints can be accessed through an intra\-region VPC peering connection from C5, i3\.metal, R5, R5D, M5, and Z1D instance types only\.
-Interface endpoints cannot be accessed through an inter\-region VPC peering connection, or an AWS VPN connection\.
++ An interface endpoint can be accessed through AWS VPN connections or AWS Direct Connect connections\.
+Interface endpoints can be accessed through intra\-region VPC peering connections from [Nitro instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.
+Interface endpoints can be accessed through inter\-region VPC peering connections from any type of instance\.
 + For each interface endpoint, you can choose only one subnet per Availability Zone\.
 + Interface endpoints do not support the use of endpoint policies\.
 Full access to the service through the interface endpoint is allowed\.
 + Services may not be available in all Availability Zones through an interface endpoint\.
 To find out which Availability Zones are supported, use the [describe\-vpc\-endpoint\-services](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-vpc-endpoint-services.html) command or use the Amazon VPC console\.
 For more information, see [Creating an Interface Endpoint](#create-interface-endpoint)\.